2nd Lt. Matthew Sidney MacDowell

 After liberation, Matthew was sent to Australia to recuperate.
-It was on May 22, 1945, that he was promoted to 1st Lieutenant.
+During his stay, on May 22, 1945, that he was promoted to 1st Lieutenant.
 He was next sent to a Veterans' Hospital in California where he had the chance to call home.
 He kept asking his mother to speak to his dad.
 His mother, not wanting tell him that his dad had died from a heart attack on April 6, 1942, kept changing the subject.
 She finally told him his dad was dead.
-To her surprise, Matt told her that he had had men die in his arms and at his feet.
-He was now able to take almost anything.
+To her surprise, Matt told her that he has had men die in his arms and at his feet, and he was now able to take almost anything.

 Matthew remained in the army and rose in rank to Captain.
 He served in the Korean War and retired from the military in 1960.
 Matthew married, raised a family, and spent the rest of his life in Hillside, Illinois.